Serua District

 Serua District is a district in Serua Province in Fiji.
+According to the 2017 census, the district had a population of 16,366 inhabitants.

 The biggest district in the Serua province encompassing a large land and Fisheries area.
+The island of Yanuca is part of the tikina.

 Extends from the chiefly Serua Island, home to the chiefly No-i-Korolevu clan, extending to Navutulevu village near the Coral Coast and up to Nabukelevu village ancestral home of the Burenitu clan, in the upper reaches of the Navua river.